Bioinformatics-BAU/workshop_virus/README.md

 # workshop_virus

-Workshop on Antiphage defense systems in cold-adapted bacteria with focus on CRISPR-Cas systems
+#Prediction of Antiphage defense systems in cold-adapted bacteria, with focus on CRISPR-Cas systems

 Organisms that inhabit cold environments are commonly classified into two overlapping groups: psychrophiles and psychrotolerants (or psychrotrophs).
 Psychrophiles have an optimal growth temperature of around 15°C and a maximum growth temperature of 20°C, while psychrotolerants grow optimally around 20°C and have a maximum growth temperature of 30°C. Psychrophiles predominate in marine ecosystems, whereas bacteria isolated from cold terrestrial environments are most often found to be psychrotolerant.
 Here, we employ the term ‘Cold-adapted bacteria’ referring to both psychrophilic and psychrotolerant bacteria.